 Decision-making and Social Perceptions, in Response to Inequality

-Project in progress (Data collection completed): Scarcity and mind wandering (with Eldar Shafir, Shai Davidai-The New School, Nathan Cheek).
+Project in progress (Manuscript in prep): Scarcity, mindfulness, and mind wandering (with Eldar Shafir, Shai Davidai-The New School, Nathan Cheek).

 Wu., S. J., Bai, X., & Fiske, S. T. (2018).
 Admired rich or resented rich?
 How two cultures vary in envy.
 Journal of Cross-Cultural Psychology, 49(7), 1114-1143. [link]